turingschool/backend-curriculum-site/module3/projects/self_directed_project.md

 * Which OAuth integration are you planning to use?
 ```

-## Check-ins and Milestones
+## Milestones

 You will meet with instructors periodically during the project.
 The goals of each check-in roughly what should be completed before the check-in is listed below.

-### 1st Check-in
+### 1st Check-in (Days 1-2)

 - 15-25 minutes

 #### What should be done

 What you build is pretty much up to you.
 Instructors will want to go over your plan for the project.
 Research the APIs you want to use, and have a vision for what you want to build.
-It's better to know the limits API you're using than to be deep into code at this point.
-If you've only used Postman to this point, that's just fine.
+It's better to know the limits of the API you're using than to be deep into code at this point.
+If you've only used Postman or cURL to this point, that's just fine.

 #### What to expect from instructors